 To invoke a function through a function import the client issues a GET request to a URL identifying the function import and passing parameter values using inline parameter syntax.
 The canonical URL for a function import is the service root, followed by the name of the function import.
+Services MAY support omitting the parentheses when invoking a function import with no parameters, but for maximum interoperability MUST also support invoking the function import with empty parentheses.

-Additional If the function is composable, additional path segments and system query options may be appended to athe URL or a path segment that identifies athe composable function (or function import) as appropriate for the type returned by the function (or function import).
+If the function is composable, additional path segments may be appended to the URL that identifies the composable function (or function import) as appropriate for the type returned by the function (or function import).
 The last path segment determines the system query options and HTTP verbs that can be used with this this URL, e.g. if the last path segment is a multi-valued navigation property, a POST request may be used to create a new entity in the identified collection.